shapeintheglass/DanielleRandomizer/README.md

 * Randomize all - Randomizes all items and replaces them with new items at a (mostly) sane spawn rate.
 Should not affect items that are essential for story progress.
 * Randomize all, no story items - Same as randomize all, but does not spawn duplicates of critical story items (ex. you won't find arming keys randomly while walking around)
+* Randomize within type - An experimental setting where objects are randomized within their type.
+Ex. weapons are replaced with other weapons, food is replaced with other food, fab plans are replaced with other fab plans, etc. Physics props are also replaced with a prop of the same leverage type.
 * Whiskey and cigars - Replaces all items with whiskey and cigars.
 * All reployers - Replaces all items with reployers.

 ####NPC spawn presets - Affects entities that are spawned from an NPC spawner

 * Randomize all - Randomizes all typhon and replaces them with new hostile NPCs at a (mostly) sane spawn rate.
 Should not affect enemies that are essential for story progression.
+* Randomize all, no tentacles - Randomizes all typhon and replaces them with new hostile NPCs at a (mostly) sane spawn rate.
+Should not affect enemies that are essential for story progression.
+Does not spawn unkillable giant tentacles.
 * All nightmares - Replaces all typhon with nightmares.
 Why would you use this setting?
 Who would think this is a good idea?
 * All mimics - Replaces all typhon with mimics.
 * Typhon to humans - Replaces all typhon with humans.